-This project will use small animal techniques, histology and histomorphometry, micro-computed tomography, immunohistochemistry, molecular biology, quantitative PCR, Western blot, and bone cell culture techniques.
+This project will use small animal techniques, histology and histomorphometry, micro-computed tomography, immunohistochemistry, and possibly molecular biology, quantitative PCR, Western blot, and bone cell culture techniques.

 This project is conducted in St Vincent’s Institute of Medical Research, Bone Cell Biology and Disease Unit.

 Students who are interested in joining this project will need to consider their elegibility as well as other requirements before contacting the supervisor of this research

 For further information about this research, please contact a supervisor.